 All analyses were conducted in R separately for each taxon (R Core Team, 2017).
-Estimated rubber yields (t ha-1 yr-1) were compared between AF and MO yield plots using a general linear model including plot type, soil type (loamy/clayey, skeletal or slope complex, Table S1) and their interactions.
-The AlCc of this model was compared to a null model; where △AlCc of the alternative model was ≥2 lower than the null, it was considered to be informative.
-Power analysis of the result was conducted using package pwr (Champely, 2018), to estimate the effect size (difference in yields) detectable with our sample.
+Estimated rubber yields (t ha-1 year-1) were compared between AF and MO yield plots using a general linear model including plot type, soil type (loamy/clayey, skeletal or slope complex, Table S1) and their interactions.
+The AIC_c of this model was compared to a null model; where Δ AIC_c of the alternative model was ≥2 lower than the null, it was considered to be informative.
+Power analysis of the result was conducted using package PWR (Champely, 2018), to estimate the effect size (difference in yields) detectable with our sample.

-Sampling completeness within each plot type (AF or MO) was calculated as the percentage of the estimated asymptotic species richness that was observed, based on four estimators (Jack1, Jack2, Bootstrap, and Mmean).
+Sampling completeness within each plot type (AF or MO) was calculated as the percentage of the estimated asymptotic species richness that was observed, based on four estimators (Jack1, Jack2, Bootstrap and Mmean).
 These were compared between AF and MO using a Mann-Whitney U test.

-Cumulative species richness was compared between AF and MO using sample-based rarefaction extrapolated to the largest sample size (n = 39 for AF) using the iNEXT package (Chao and Colwell, 2014).
+Cumulative species richness was compared between AF and MO using sample-based rarefaction extrapolated to the largest sample size (n = 39 for AF) using the INEXT package (Chao & Colwell, 2014).

-Species richness and number of detections or catches per plot (proxies for abundance) were compared between AF and MO plots using generalised linear mixed models (GLMMs), fitted using maximum likelihood, with a Poisson distribution and log link function, using the lme4 package (Bates et al., 2015).
-Block was included as an intercept-only random effect to account for the nested sampling design, with district and rainfall index additional intercept-only random effects for butterfly models, as these influenced butterfly species richness (Fig. S8-S10).
-The AICc of the full models were compared to a null model containing only random effects (Burnham and Anderson, 2002).
-Systematic spatial autocorrelation of model residuals, examined using a Monte-Carlo permutation test for Moran's I using package spdep with 1000 iterations (Bivand and Wong, 2018), was not found for any model.
-Residuals were tested for overdispersion, but theta (Pearson residuals/residual degrees of freedom) was <1 in all cases (Burnham and Anderson, 2002).
-Species composition response to agroforestry was investigated with a partial Redundancy Analysis (RDA) with Block as a conditional effect, using detection data for birds and reptiles (maximum individuals, or detections, recorded on one sampling day, divided by the variance of each species; Oksanen et al., 2017) and presence-absence data for butterflies (Hughes et al., 1998).
+Species richness and number of detections or catches per plot (proxies for abundance) were compared between AF and MO plots using generalized linear mixed models (GLMMs), fitted using maximum likelihood, with a Poisson distribution and log link function, using the LME4 package (Bates, Maechler, Bolker, & Walker, 2015).
+Block was included as an intercept-only random effect to account for the nested sampling design, with district and rainfall index additional intercept-only random effects for butterfly models, as these influenced butterfly species richness (Figures S8-S10).
+The AIC_c of the full models was compared to a null model containing only random effects (Burnham & Anderson, 2002).
+Systematic spatial autocorrelation of model residuals, examined using a Monte-Carlo permutation test for Moran's I using package SPDEP with 1,000 iterations (Bivand & Wong, 2018), was not found for any model.
+Residuals were tested for overdispersion, but theta (Pearson residuals/residual degrees of freedom) was <1 in all cases (Burnham & Anderson, 2002).
+Species composition response to agroforestry was investigated with a partial redundancy analysis (RDA) with Block as a conditional effect, using detection data for birds and reptiles (maximum individuals, or detections, recorded on one sampling day, divided by the variance of each species; Oksanen et al., 2017) and presence-absence data for butterflies (Hughes et al., 1998).

-Species richness response to plot management was then investigated using multi-model inference (Burnham and Anderson, 2002).
-A global GLMM (containing all six vegetation structure variables, centred and standardised to zero mean and 0.5 SD so that effect sizes were on comparable scales; Grueber et al., 2011), a null (intercept-only) model containing the random effects, and a candidate model set (comprising all possible model subsets with four or fewer variables, ensuring at least 15 observations for each candidate variable) were generated using the MuMIn package (Grueber et al., 2011; Bartoń, 2016).
-The 57 candidate models were ranked according to AICc and weights using the bbmle package (Bolker and R Development Core Team, 2017).
-Models with a cumulative weight ≥95% were averaged by the full (zero) averaging method (Burnham and Anderson, 2002; Grueber et al., 2011), using the MuMIn package (Bartoń, 2016).
+Species richness response to plot management was then investigated using multimodel inference (Burnham & Anderson, 2002).
+A global GLMM (containing all six vegetation structure variables, centred and standardized to zero mean and 0.5 SD so that effect sizes were on comparable scales; Grueber, Nakagawa, Laws, & Jamieson, 2011), a null (intercept-only) model containing the random effects and a candidate model set (comprising all possible model subsets with four or fewer variables, ensuring at least 15 observations for each candidate variable) were generated using the MUMIN package (Bartoń, 2016; Grueber et al., 2011).
+The 57 candidate models were ranked according to AIC, and weights using the BBMLE package (Bolker & R Development Core Team, 2017).
+Models with a cumulative weight ≥95% were averaged by the full (zero) averaging method (Burnham & Anderson, 2002; Grueber et al., 2011), using the MUMIN package (Bartoń, 2016).
 If the 95% confidence intervals of the averaged parameter estimate excluded zero, it was considered influential (Grueber et al., 2011).
 Influential rubber plot management variables were included in the next step of analysis.